 Should holding a phone whilst driving become as much of a taboo as drink driving?

 The same can be said for driving whilst using a mobile phone.
 The ‘impairment’ comes from the distraction caused by picking up and using the phone.
-There is really no difference.
-Yet, is the practice frowned upon by the public as much as drink driving is?
-Probably not.

 Paul Singh, the CEO of SmartWatch, has said;

 “Studies consistently show that using a mobile phone while driving is as dangerous as drink driving.
 Yet 7 million drivers are consistently flouting the law and ignoring concerted efforts to clamp down on the problem.